 Another reason that readers should take this End Time prophecy website seriously is that it does not provide any financial incentive for the writer to "spin" his presentation in a way that favors some interpretations of End Time prophecies of Jesus over others.
 This is because neither this website nor this writer is subsidized or supported in any way by any ministry, denomination or other group that engages in religious or political activities.
 As a result, the writer is able to explore and discuss End Time prophecies of Jesus which are clearly supported by the words of the KJV Bible, but which established religious or political groups may be motivated to gloss over or interpret away.
 Thus, another answer to the question of why readers should take this website seriously is that it is not subject to the corrupting influence of money or political advantage.

 Although the writer is not a formally trained Biblical scholar, he believes that there are good reasons for taking seriously the things he says in this writing.
 One is that he is a well-educated person who earned degrees in both engineering and law at a large state university, and went on to have a long and successful career as an attorney-at-law and patent attorney.
 During this career, he gained valuable experience preparing and interpreting complex legal documents, and writing and obtaining patents on inventions of all kinds, many which involved ideas as complex and multi-faceted as those included among the End Time teachings of the Bible.
-Another is that this career provided him with ample opportunities to develop and sharpen his skills at reading and using words carefully, and at drawing fine distinctions between the things and ideas they describe.
-Still another is the fact that the writer has a deep and abiding interest in the Bible, an interest he cultivated by spending many hours studying the Bible with the same care he spent studying the cases and controversies on which he worked as an attorney.
-Thus, one answer to the question of why readers should take the writer seriously is that he has had a long and successful career which demonstrates that he is a well informed and serious person.
+Another is that this career provided him with ample opportunities to develop and sharpen his skills at reading and using words carefully, and at drawing fine distinctions between them.
+Still another is the fact that the writer has a deep and abiding interest in the Bible, and in the history of the time just before, during, and after the time Jesus lived.
+As a result, he has spent countless hours studying the Bible, and books about it and the history of late second-temple and early Christian times, with the same care that he spent studying the cases and controversies on which he worked as an attorney.
+Thus, one answer to the question of why readers should take the writer seriously is that he has had a long and successful career which demonstrates that he is a well-informed and serious person.

-While the writer does not claim to be an authority on the Bible in the academic, professional sense of that word, he believes himself to be enough of a serious student of it that he is in a good position to present and explain his findings to other serious Bible students.
-His reasons for believing this are perhaps best understood by thinking about the reading of this writing as analogous to the taking of a guided tour through the Grand Canyon.
-This is because the kind of person who is best suited to serve as a tour guide depends on the kind of tour his guests are interested in and the amount of time they have to spend.
+While the writer does not claim to be an authority on the Bible in the strict, academic sense of that word, he is a serious student of it, and is in a good position to present and explain his findings to other serious Bible students.
+His reasons for claiming this can be understood by thinking about reading this writing as analogous to taking a guided tour through the Grand Canyon.
+This is because the kind of person who is best suited to serve as a tour guide depends on the kind of tour his guests are interested in.
 For a guided tour through a place like the Grand Canyon what is required (other than honesty and general trustworthiness) is not necessarily a person who is a highly educated earth scientist or geologist, but rather a person who has read a lot about it and studied it carefully during countless trips through it, who has a lot of experience describing things, and who wants to help his guests see and understand the things they are most likely to be interested in.
 In any case, it is the latter kind of guide through the End Time teachings of Jesus that the writer tries to be.
 Thus, another answer to the question of why readers should take the writer seriously is that he has all the knowledge and experience necessary to perform the task he has set for himself.

-If a reader does not have the time to read all of the pages of this website, the writer recommends that he read at least the webpage or Adobe PDF version of the page titled 'Introduction', and the page titled 'Issues'.
-He recommends that readers start with the Introduction page because this page includes definitions of the key terms that are used throughout this website, and gives examples of the kinds of Biblical words, phrases, and concepts that do and do not fall within these definitions.
+If a reader is unable to read all parts of this website, the writer recommends that he read at least the page titled 'Introduction', and the PDF document titled 'Issues'.
+He recommends the Introduction page because this page includes definitions of the key terms that are used throughout this website, and gives examples of the kinds of Biblical words, phrases, and concepts that do and do not fall within these definitions.
 This page then goes on to describe the scope of this website by discussing which subjects are covered, and which are not, and why.
 The Introduction page also includes a description of how the documents that make up this website are divided into Main and Auxiliary End Time Files, and how readers may take advantage of this division to quickly find the documents or parts of documents where the End Time teachings of Jesus that they are most interested in may be found.
 Once these documents or parts of documents have been found, readers can then use the search capabilities and Special Display Features described later on this page to find groups of Bible texts that relate to the same subject, and show them adjacent to one another in ways that make them easier to compare on a line-by-line or word-by-word basis.
-This ability to show and compare Bible texts in this way is important because it can help a reader more easily and quickly determine how these texts are related, and if and how they may affect each other's meanings.
+This ability to show and compare Bible texts in this way is important because it enables readers to quickly determine how they are related, and if and how they may affect each other's meanings.

-If a reader is already generally familiar with the End Time and ideas closely associated with it, he may want to only briefly peruse or even skip over the Introduction page and go directly to the Issues page of this website.
-This is because the Issues page gathers together, in one document, at least the most important ones of the questions raised by the KJV Bible texts that are shown and discussed in all other parts of this website, and discusses them in an order that makes them easier to understand as related parts of a single coherent whole.
-To this end the writer devotes issues 1 through 6 of the Issues page to a well-documented, step-by-step discussion of the way that the Bible describes the prophecies and other teachings of Jesus about the End Time.
-He then devotes issues 7 and 8 of the Issues page to a careful discussion of how later historical developments seem to have affected the continued viability of these prophecies and teachings.
-Finally, in the last issue of the Issues page, issue 9, the writer discusses the conclusions he thinks it is reasonable for people alive today to draw about at least the most important events that are traditionally associated with the End Time, and the things that it may hold in store for them personally.
-Whether readers agree with all of these conclusions or not, the writer hopes that the issues he raises and discusses will help them deal more reasonably with the hopes and fears that Christian leaders have cultivated about the End Time from the time of Jesus down to the present day.
+The other document that the reader recommends to those who are unable to read all parts of this website is the PDF document titled 'Issues'.
+He recommends this document because it shows, in one place, at least the most important ones of the questions raised by the KJV Bible texts that are shown and discussed in all other parts of this website, and discusses them in an order that makes them easier to understand as related parts of a single coherent whole.
+To this end the writer devotes Issues 1 through 6 of the Issues PDF to a well-documented, step-by-step discussion of the way that the Bible describes the prophecies and other teachings of Jesus about the End Time.
+He then devotes Issues 7 and 8 of this PDF to a careful discussion of how historical developments may have affected the continued viability of these prophecies and teachings.
+Finally, in Issue 9, the writer discusses proposed answers to questions about the things which will happen before or during the End Time that have been the subject of controversy from early Christian times down to the present day.
+Whether readers agree with these proposed answers or not, the writer hopes that this discussion will help readers better understand these questions, and make better informed decisions about their answers.

-It is true that the King James Version of the Bible has a number of shortcomings.
-Since it was first published in 1611, for example, scholars have discovered that its translators did not use what scholars now regard as the best manuscripts or readings of the documents from which they translated it.
-It also contains words or passages the meanings of which did not become clear until after the discovery of better manuscripts or translations of its books, or of older versions of these books found among the Dead Sea Scrolls.
-In spite of these shortcomings, the King James Version has advantages that justify its continued use.
+The writer is aware that the KJV Bible has a number of shortcomings.
+He knows, for example, that, since it was first published, scholars have learned that its translators did not use what Bible scholars now regard as the best manuscripts or readings of the documents from which they translated it.
+He also knows that it also contains words or passages the meanings of which did not become clear until after the discovery of better manuscripts or translations of its books, or of older versions of these books found among the Dead Sea Scrolls.
+In spite of these shortcomings, he believes that the KJV Bible has advantages that justify its continued use.
 One of these is that it has been around for so long and been so widely distributed that it is readily available to almost everyone in the English speaking world.
-Another is that King James Version was translated and published at about the same time that William Shakespeare wrote his works, a fact that endows its words with a Shakespearean quality and patina of antiquity that has caused many people to become quite attached to it, the writer among them.
+Another is that KJV Bible was translated and published at about the same time that William Shakespeare wrote his works, a fact that endows its words with a Shakespearean quality and patina of antiquity that has caused many people to become quite fond of it, the writer among them.

 While the things Jesus said about the End Times are of great importance, they are not things he said in a vacuum.
 On the contrary, he said these things not only in a particular place and time, but also to a people whose religious world view was shaped by the Holy Scriptures as they existed in that place and time.
-As a result, it would not be reasonable to simply read into things Jesus is described as saying in books of the Bible things that were not written until many decades after his death.
-A more reasonable approach is to consider the things Jesus said in view of the Scriptural background against which he said them.
-Since, with the exception of certain second-temple writings which did not make it into the canon of the KJV Bible (the apocrypha), the Scriptural background that existed when Jesus lived consisted of books Christians now call the Old Testament, it makes sense to use those books whenever possible to shed light on the true meanings of Jesus' teachings about the End Time in general and about hell and everlasting punishment in particular.
+As a result, it would not be reasonable to interpret the things Jesus is described as saying in the New Testament without taking into account the Scriptural background against which he said them.
+With the exception of certain second-temple writings that did not make it into the canon of the KJV Bible (the apocrypha, 1 Enoch, Jubilees, etc.), the Holy Scriptures that existed in the time of Jesus included versions of the books that Christians now call the Old Testament.
+As a result, it makes sense to use those books whenever possible to shed light on the true meanings of the teachings of Jesus about the End Time in general, and about hell and eternal conscious torment in particular.